European Film Academy: European Film Awards

-The annual European Film Awards ceremony (until 1997 known as FELIX) is the most high-profile activity of the European Film Academy.
-With the awards the Academy pursues the following aims: attracting the interest of the audience in European cinema, promoting its cultural and artistic qualities, and regaining the public's confidence in its entertainment value.
+The annual European Film Awards ceremony (known as FELIX until 1997) is the most high-profile activity of the European Film Academy.
+The academy pursues the following aims with the awards: attracting the interest of the audience in European cinema, promoting its cultural and artistic qualities, and regaining the public's confidence in its entertainment value.
 To put these ideas into practice, the People's Choice Award was added as a new category in 1997.
 As of 2020, the People's Choice Award merged with the Lux Award of the European Parliament into the joint initiative LUX Audience Award.
 The nominees for the LUX Audience Award are announced during the ceremony of the European Film Awards.
 After this, screenings of the nominated films are organised for the public in several European cities.

 The members of the European Film Academy actively participate in the selection, nomination and awarding procedures for the European Film Awards.

 Taking place in the second weekend of December, the European Film Awards are the first in the international awards season.
 Most of the nominees and winners of the European Film Awards are found in the following months among the nominees and winners of the Golden Globes or the Oscars.
 In the past years, European producers and distributors repeatedly stressed that a nomination for or win at the European Film Awards had a positive impact on the chances for their films to win further international awards, such as a Golden Globe or an Oscar.

 Sidebar events

-Throughout the year, the academy organises a sidebar programme on the occasion of the European Film Awards.
-Originally, this was a week-end with panel discussions and conferences in the city where the Awards ceremony would take place.
-At these events, innovative production methods for the new millennium were discussed at the conference (Berlin 1999), or European filmmakers of international reputation (among them, Wim Wenders, Liv Ullmann, Tom Tykwer, Dominik Moll, Pavel Lungin, Maria de Medeiros) as well as the then EU commissioner Viviane Reding made very personal and visionary speeches on the artistic, cultural, and social role of cinema in front of 800 guests at Theâtre de l'Odéon in Paris, where the conference "E LA NAVE VA - For a New Energy in European Cinema" was held (2000).
-Significant changes to the annual programme were introduced in 2021.
+Throughout the year, the academy organizes a side program on the occasion of the European Film Awards.
+Originally, this was a weekend with panel discussions and conferences in the city where the Awards ceremony would take place.
+At these events, production methods for the new millennium were discussed at the conference (Berlin 1999), or European filmmakers of international reputation (among them, Wim Wenders, Liv Ullmann, Tom Tykwer, Dominik Moll, Pavel Lungin, Maria de Medeiros) as well as the then EU commissioner Viviane Reding made very personal and visionary speeches on the artistic, cultural, and social role of cinema in front of 800 guests at Theâtre de l'Odéon in Paris, where the conference "E LA NAVE VA - For a New Energy in European Cinema" was held (2000).
+Significant changes to the annual program were introduced in 2021.

 Month of European Film

-As of 2022, the European Film Academy organises an annual "Month of European Film".
-This programme highlights European films in the month prior to the European Film Awards, both in European cinemas, on television as well as in cooperation with streaming platforms.
+As of 2022, the European Film Academy organizes an annual "Month of European Film".
+This program highlights European films in the month prior to the European Film Awards, both in European cinemas, on television, as well as in cooperation with streaming platforms.
 A pilot edition of the Month of European Film took place in Berlin in 2021.
-The first official edition of the Month of European Film will be launched in November 2022 at the Seville European Film Festival and will take place simultaneously in a range of European cities.
+The first official edition of the Month of European Film was launched in November 2022 at the Seville European Film Festival and took place simultaneously in a range of European cities.